k8snetworkplumbingwg/sriov-network-metrics-exporter/README.md

 ```
 The above should be added to the Prometheus configuration as a new target.
 For more about configuring Prometheus see the [official guide.](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) Once Prometheus is started with this included in its config sriov-metrics should appear on the "Targets page".
 Metrics should be available by querying the Prometheus API or in the web interface.

 In this mode it will serve stats on an endpoint inside the cluster.
-Prometheus will detect the label on the service endpoint throught the above configuration.
+Prometheus will detect the label on the service endpoint through the above configuration.

 ### Standalone installation to an endpoint on the host.